 These are the questions I’ve heard again, and again, and again since coming to Germany.
 Do you speak German?
 How will you manage?
 Can you get a job if you don’t speak German?
 Isn’t it lonely?
 I’m not going to sugar-coat it for you guys, you know I’m always honest about my experiences, so this post will be my own honest experiences of moving to another country without speaking the language.
 I’m talking about the struggles, the successes, the benefits and how you overcome the worst times.
-In my case, I’ve moved from the UK to Hamburg, Germany, with my boyfriend (who is from Hamburg) after several years of travelling the world solo, so I understand that my experiences may be a bit different due to my travels, but I think in essence we can all relate to the struggles and the loneliness you might face in moving abroad.
+In my case, I’ve moved from the UK to Hamburg, Germany, after several years of travelling the world solo, so I understand that my experiences may be a bit different due to my travels, but I think in essence we can all relate to the struggles and the loneliness you might face in moving abroad.

 Why did you move to a country where you don’t speak the language?